The statistics are frightening.

 While Scotland's child poverty fell by 9.9% in the decade to 2012, compared with 5.7% in England, research indicates that the UK relative child poverty rate will increase by up to 24% by 2020, resulting in an additional 53,000 children in Scotland living in poverty.

-In four years the Appeal has donated to over 297 different projects across Scotland.
-View our Project Guide on our homepage to see what programmes benefited in 2013-2014.
+In eight years the Appeal has made 1102 big and small awards across Scotland.
+View our Project Guide on our homepage to see what projects benefited in 2017-2018.